benjamincloquet/geobattle/README.md

 The pros: this means we don't have to ensure everyone is completely synchronous!
 Rankings can be computed each time a player indicates they are done playing.
 Players can go in and out of a battle and complete challenges at their own pace.
 Realtime features can although be used in order to update the rankings without needing to refresh the page.
 The cons: since not everyone finishes each challenge at the same time, this means we need to tell the app to fetch the scores manually (eg. by having the players click a button that says "I am done playing"), or periodically (eg. every 5 minutes).

+## Features
+This is a personal list of features to keep track of the development.
+### Front end
+- Landing page
+- Nav bar with Login prompt
+- Dashboard with profile
+- GeoGuessr account linking page

+### Back end
+- User database with session storage
+- Login with discord
+- GeoGuessr account validation and linking